 - Heat and cool your house

 The Honeywell only supports a schedule or geofencing to control the temperature.
 There are no sensors or algorithms to optimize your heating plan.
 Now, this can be more than sufficient for a normal household, but keep in mind you only have four timeslots per day to set a temperature.
-You can set the temperature for the morning with wake mode, a home mode, sleep mode and away mode.
+You can set the temperature for the morning with wake mode, a home mode, sleep mode, and away mode.

-When you enable geofencing the thermostat will set the heating mode to away when you are outside the house.
+When you enable geofencing the thermostat will set the heating mode away when you are outside the house.
 It doesn’t take into account how far you are away and only starts heating again when you are almost home.

 Connecting the Honeywell

-The Honeywell is a wifi connected thermostat, like the most smart thermostats (some use a bridge to connect).
+The Honeywell is a wifi connected thermostat, like the smartest thermostats (some use a bridge to connect).
 What you need to be aware of is that the Honeywell T5 only supports a 2.4ghz wifi network.
 Not a combined network, not a 5ghz wifi network, only the 2.4ghz.
 This should not be a big issue, the most routers/access point have the 2.4ghz network available, but make sure you check your network if it’s ready to go.

 If you have the Honeywell app installed on your mobile then you can connect and set up the Honeywell in 5 minutes.
 The installation guide is really easy to follow and will walk you through the installation with ease.